gem5-X/gem5-X-NMC/README.md

 ```
 source scripts/setUpFramework.sh <name_of_docker_image>
 ```
+❗❗❗ **Make sure to rebuild the docker image after each time new files are generated throughout the following steps.** ❗❗❗

 ### 2. Generating NMC Architecture Models (executables)
-The generated docker image can now be used to build the executables of the NMC Architecture models.
+Use the docker image to build the executables of the NMC Architecture models.
 In the [definition file of ANEMOS, defs.h](./ANEMOS/src/defs.h) you can change the parameters of the design such as: type of DRAM or number of entries in the registers.
 For generating the NMC cores executables for **full system simulation**, set in [defs.h](./ANEMOS/src/defs.h) GEM5  1.

 To generate the executables for each DRAM type, and for the default values of the other architecture parameters in [defs.h](./ANEMOS/src/defs.h), you can run the commnad:
 ```